-Your doctor will then replace the torn ligament with a tissue graft that can be obtained from your knee (patellar tendon) or hamstring muscle.
+Your doctor will then replace the torn ligament with a tissue graft that can be obtained from your knee (patellar tendon),a bone graft or your hamstring muscle.
 Your old, torn ACL gets replaced with your new one.
 Following ACL reconstruction, a rehabilitation program is started to help you to resume a wider range of activities.

 If the overall stability of the knee is intact, your doctor may recommend nonsurgical methods.
 Non-surgical treatment consists of rest, ice, compression, and elevation (RICE protocol); all assist in controlling pain and swelling.
 Physical therapy may be recommended to improve knee motion and strength.
 A knee brace may be needed to help immobilize your knee.

 Choosing non-surgical treatment depends on your needs.
 Athletes tend to choose reconstruction surgery to get back to their sport.
 Individuals with jobs that involve jumping, pivoting or cutting may also need surgery to return to work.
 However, patients with no instability problems, children who are still growing, people with more sedentary lifestyles and those who only play low-demand sports may not need surgery.